Robust Linear Mixed Models using Hierarchical Gamma-Divergence: Introduction

 There is a need to develop robust estimation and inferential procedures for LMMs that possess desirable theoretical properties, are computationally scalable with the number of clusters and cluster size, and produce strong finite sample performance in a variety of contamination settings.
 In this paper, we formulate a new method for robust estimation, inference, and prediction in independent cluster LMMs based on modifying the objective (likelihood) functions through the introduction of robust divergences.
 We begin by showing that the maximum likelihood estimator of the model parameters and predictors of the random effects, under the standard joint normality assumption of the response and error terms, can be characterized as the optimizer of a modified joint log-likelihood function which formulates the LMM in a hierarchical manner.
 We then propose to replace the components of this hierarchical formulation with $\gamma$-divergences \citep{Jones2001, FE2008}, leading to a new objective function for LMMs which we refer to as hierarchical $\gamma$-divergence.

-It is important acknowledge that $\gamma$-divergence has previously been developed as an alternative to the standard Kullback-Leibler divergence, and has has been considered in statistical models such as linear regression \citep{KF2017}, logistic regression \citep{Hung2018}, and graphical modeling \citep{Hirose2017}.
-However, to our knowledge this paper is the first to introduce $\gamma$-divergence to mixed-effects modelling.
+The $\gamma$-divergence has previously been developed as an alternative to the standard Kullback-Leibler divergence, and has has been considered in statistical models such as linear regression \citep{KF2017} and graphical modeling \citep{Hirose2017}.
+However, to our knowledge this paper is the first to introduce $\gamma$-divergence to mixed-effects modeling.
 Indeed, the proposed approach requires a novel use of dual $\gamma$-divergences to take into account outlier contamination at both levels of in (the hierarchical formulation of) the LMM.
 We also note recently, \cite{saraceno2023robust} applied a related density power divergence \citep{Basu1998} to the marginal distribution of LMMs.
 However they do not examine prediction of random effects, and in our numerical study we will show that our hierarchical $\gamma$-divergence almost always outperforms the density power divergence approach in terms of robustness across both estimation and prediction in LMMs.